elias-jhsph/Jarvis/README.md

 ## Installation

 1. Clone or download the repository.
-2. Set up the environment using a virtual environment:
+2. Set up the environment using a virtual environment for python 3.10:
 ```
 brew install portaudio
 pip install -r requirements.txt